wearenolte/algolia-integration/README.md

 # Algolia integration WordPress plugin

-This plugin for WordPress wraps the Algolia Search Client for initializing an Algolia app.
+This plugin for WordPress wraps the [Algolia Search Client v2.6](https://www.algolia.com/doc/integration/wordpress/getting-started/quick-start/?language=php) for initializing an Algolia app.

-Add the production app and a test app which will be used when DEBUG is on.

-It enables a settings page for selecting which posts types to sync to Algolia.
+Select which posts types to sync to Algolia.
+It will create the Algolia index using the post type name.

 The data uploaded to Algolia can be customized with a filter.

+This plugin will also install [instantsearch.js 2.10.4](https://community.algolia.com/instantsearch.js/v2/getting-started.html)

+It will replace WordPress default search box for the Instant Search Search Box widget.

 ## Prerequisites
 - PHP 7.2